The History of the Mothers' Companion

 When I had been using her books for some time with my own children I was so curious about the modest author (whose name does not even appear on her original books) that I did some research.
 Mrs Favell Lee Mortimer was born when George III was still on the throne and died a latish Victorian.
 Her life was so packed with interest, tragedy and associations (quite apart from her books) that I had to write it down.
 You will soon be able to buy a copy of her biography, Not Without Tears.
 To receive an email when the book is available please click on the button below.
 Her bitter-sweet life of service to the master she loved wove its way through a host of well know characters from Cardinal Manning to Charlotte Brönte yet she was so different from them in her devotion to the young – whether rich or poor – and in her determination that the thing that mattered most was that they should understand the gospel of Jesus Christ.

-Her biography, Not Without Tears, will be available soon from www.ritchiechristianmedia.co.uk.
+Her biography, Not Without Tears, is now available from www.ritchiechristianmedia.co.uk.

 I discovered Mrs Mortimer's Peep of Day series almost by accident over 25 years ago when my own children were young.
 A relative gave me Peep of Day itself and I found it was not only usable but actually better than other more modern books.
 I located all the books in the series, used them with all my children when they were very small.
 The little portions are so short and yet so valuable and it is easy to explain or modify, if you need to, the odd word or two here and there that has become dated.
 Her books became the daily anchor of our home school curriculum and we went through them many times.